EpistasisLab/STAR_outliers/README.md

 ## About STAR_outliers :sun_with_face:

-STAR_outliers (Skew and Tail-heaviness Adjusted Removal of outliers) is an open source python package that determines which points are outliers relative to their distributions shapes.
-An exponential tail fit is used to determine outlier status if the distribution behaves in a sufficiently exponential-like manner.
-Otherwise, the data is transformed and fitted to a four parameteter tukey distribution as described in the paper titled 'Outlier identification for skewed and/or heavy-tailed unimodal multivariate distributions'.
+STAR_outliers (Skew and Tail-heaviness Adjusted Removal of outliers) is an open source python package that identifies univariate outliers relative to their distributions shapes.
+Univariate distributions are initially transformed as described in 'Outlier identification for skewed and/or heavy-tailed unimodal multivariate distributions'.
+Data transformed in this way often fits well to a four parameter tukey distribution, but not if the data is originally monotonic, highly skewed, multimodal, or discrete.

+STAR_outliers

 ## Instructions to Installing REGENS :hammer_and_wrench: